 The organization’s approach to managing information security and its implementation (i.e. control objectives, controls, policies, processes and procedures for information security) should be reviewed independently at planned intervals or when significant changes occur.

-Management should initiate the independent review.
+Management should initiate an independent review.
 Such an independent review is necessary to ensure the continuing suitability, adequacy and effectiveness of the organization’s approach to managing information security.
 The review should include assessing opportunities for improvement and the need for changes to the approach to security, including the policy and control objectives.
 Such a review should be carried out by individuals independent of the area under review, e.g. the internal audit function, an independent manager or an external party organization specializing in such reviews.
 Individuals carrying out these reviews should have the appropriate skills and experience.
 The results of the independent review should be recorded and reported to the management who initiated the review.
 These records should be maintained.
-If the independent review identifies that the organization’s approach and implementation to managing information security is inadequate, e.g. documented objectives and requirements are not met or not compliant with the direction for information security stated in the information security policies, management should consider corrective actions.
+If the independent review identifies that the organization’s approach and implementation to managing information security are inadequate, e.g. documented objectives and requirements are not met or not compliant with the direction for information security stated in the information security policies, management should consider corrective actions.

 A.18.2.2 Compliance with security policies and standards